shirleyahn/we_analysis_scripts/README.md

 those transitions.
 The main script to execute is plot_duration.py.
 Make sure to change the TODOs in plot_duration.py.
 The script will also generate a distribution plot of durations in PDF form.
+- free_energy_plots folder: includes scripts that can plot smoother, more customizable free energy plots compared to the default WESTPA free energy plots
 - pdist_plots folder: includes scripts that generate bins for w_pdist when values are negative (default w_pdist will not work in this case so use bins.py).
 The user can copy and paste the output from bins.py as the first line for w_pdist_rbdc_elec.sh.
 Make sure that plotting.py is pulling the same data as in bins.py!
+- rate_plots folder: includes scripts that can extract rates from direct.h5 (from w_ipa -ao -W west.h5) and calculate the average from three independent runs
 - traj_concatenate folder: includes scripts that concatenate iterations to make a trajectory.
 Often times, we will end up with a list of iteration #s and segment #s (e.g., from durations